nicholasadamou/starter-kit/README.md

 ## Windows Version Notes

-Open the `win` folder inside the `setup scripts` folder and right click on the `setup.bat` file and `run as Administrator` then follow the on-screen instructions.
+Open the `win` folder inside the `setup` folder and right click on the `setup.bat` file and `run as Administrator` then follow the on-screen instructions.

 *Note*: If you double click on the `.bat` file(s) *without* right clicking and selecting `run as Administrator`, the process will not work because the `.bat` file(s) requires `Administrative` privileges.